12.3 – Fixed effects, random effects, and agreement

 This distinction between fixed effects and random effects can be confusing, but it has broad implications for how we interpret our results in the short-term.
 This conceptual distinction between how the levels of the factor are selected also has general implications for our ability to acquire generalizable knowledge by meta-analysis techniques (Hunter and Schmidt 2000).
 Often we wish to generalize our results: we can do so only if the levels of the factor were randomly selected in the first place from all possible levels of the factor.
 In reality, this may not often be the case.
 It is not difficult to find examples in the published literature in which the experimental design is clearly fixed effects (i.e., the researcher selected the treatment levels for a reason), and yet in the discussion of the statistical results, the researcher will lapse into generalizations.

-Random Effects Models and Intraclass Correlation Coefficient (ICC)
+Random Effects Models and agreement

 Model II ANOVA is common in settings in which individuals are measured more than once.
 For example, in behavioral science or in sports science, subjects are typically measured for the response variable more than once over a course of several trials.
 Another common setting of Model II ANOVA is where more than one raters are judging an event or even a science project.
 In all of these cases what we are asking is about whether or not the subjects are consistent, in other words, we are asking about the precision of the instrument or measure.

-In the assessment of learning by students, for example, different approaches may be tried and the instructor may wish to investigate whether the interventions can explain changes in test scores.
-There is an enormous number of articles on reliability measures in the social sciences and you should be aware of a classical paper on reliability by Shrout and Fleiss (1979) (see also McGraw and Wong, 1996).
-Both the ICC and the product moment correlation, r, which we will introduce in Chapter 16, are measures of strength of linear association between two ratio scale variables (Jinyuan et al 2016).
-But ICC is more appropriate for association between repeat measures of the same thing, e.g., repeat measures of running speed.
+For ratio scale data, agreement among scores of two or more scores from judges There is an enormous number of articles on reliability measures in the social sciences and you should be aware of a classical paper on reliability by Shrout and Fleiss (1979) (see also McGraw and Wong, 1996).
+Both the ICC and the Pearson product moment correlation, r, which we will introduce in Chapter 16, are measures of strength of linear association between two ratio scale variables (Jinyuan et al 2016).
+But ICC is more appropriate for association between repeat measures of the same thing, e.g., repeat measures of running speed or agreement between judges.
 In contrast, the product moment correlation can be used to describe association between any two variables, e.g., between repeat measures of running speed, but also between say running speed and maximum jumping height.
 The concept of repeatability of individual behavior or other characteristics is also a common theme in genetics and so you should not be surprised to learn that the concept actually traces to RA Fisher and his invention of ANOVA.
 Just as in the case of the sociology literature, there are many papers on the use and interpretation of repeatability in the evolutionary biology literature (e.g., Lessels and Boag 1987; Boake 1989; Falconer and Mackay 1996; Dohm 2002; Wolak et al 2012).

 There are many ways to analyze these kinds of data but a good way is to treat this problem as a one-way ANOVA with Random Effects.
 Thus, the Random Effects model permits the partitioning of the variation in the study into two portions: the amount that is due to differences among the subjects or judges or intervention versus the amount that is due to variation within the subjects themselves.
 The Factor is the Subjects and the levels of the factor are how ever many subjects are measured twice or more for the response variable.